 Artificial: target and / or prime describe an artificial product (e.g., "Radio", "Phone").

-Response measure – A within subject variable of two levels.

-Motion tracking: The participant chooses an answer by reaching and touching it on the screen.

-Keyboard response: The participant chooses an answer on the left / right half of the screen by pressing "F" / "J" accordingly.

 DV:

 Area under the curve (AUC): Area between the actual trajectory and the optimal path (a straight line connecting the start and end points).
 Area central to the optimal path is considered positive, while area lateral to it is considered negative.
 The area will be evaluated for each trial separately.